 OECD conducts analytical work and facilitates dialogue in support of multilateral trade liberalisation, within an informal and non-negotiating setting.
 The Organisation is further developing its relationship with the G20 countries through biannual meetings that bring policymakers together to discuss important global trade policy issues.

-The OECD Global Forums on Trade is another important vehicle for dialogue on trade-related policies between OECD members and partner economies.
+The OECD Global Forum on Trade is another important vehicle for dialogue on trade-related policies between OECD members and partner economies.
 The November 2011 Global Forum focused on trade, employment and inclusive growth.

 Trade and jobs